Hendrix-CS/csci151/labs/animation.md

 Your job is to replace this with a slow animation, altering and adapting the code from the animation demonstration above.
 Below is a rough guide, it is vague on purpose, I would like you to explore and work with your partner to devise a good solution to this step.

 I recommend you start by deleting the if/else in the beginning of `update` in `RocketView`.
-Copy in the `Movement` class, and start slicing it up.
+Copy in the `Movement` class to the controller, and start slicing it up.
 It will be helpful to store a speed for the rocket, and a current Y value for the rocket, so you can update these variables in the `handle` loop.
 Be sure to make the buttons inactive while the rocket is moving.

 ## What to Hand In